chauff/cse1500-web-transcripts/Lecture-3.md

 </html>
 ```

-Important to note here is that there are often methods available for DOM elements which look similar, but are leading to quite different behaviour.
-Case in point: in the above example we used `ul.firstElementChild` and `ul.lastElementChild`.
+Important to note here is that there are often methods available for DOM elements which look similar, but are leading to quite different behaviors.
+Case in point: in the example :point_up: we used `ul.firstElementChild` and `ul.lastElementChild`.
 Instead, we could have also used `ul.firstChild` and `ul.lastChild`.
-And this will work to - at least with every second click, as those methods also keep track of a node's children that are comments or text nodes, instead of just `li` nodes as we intend with our code.
+And this will work to - *at least with every second click*, as those methods also keep track of a node's children that are comments or text nodes, instead of just `li` nodes as we intend with our code.

 #### Example 3: `this`

-We have already discussed `this` to some extent, it refers to the current object.
 Event handlers are bound to the attached element's objects and the handler function "knows" which element it is listening to (`this`).
 This simplifies programming as a function can serve different objects.

 Imagine you want to create a simple multiplication app that has one text input box and three buttons.
 A click on a button multiplies the number found in the input with a fixed number (unique per button).